zcatk/Plaintoast.org/README.md

 # Welcome

-Personnel website to serve as a journal/blog to retain configurations, setups, and knowledge.
+Personal website to serve as a journal/blog to retain configurations, setups, and knowledge.

 ## Feel free to contribute!